alibabacloud-howto/microservices/README.md

 We will use Terraform in this tutorial many times.
 It is a powerful tool of Infrastructure as code made by HashCorp.
 It can automate constructing cloud infrastructure.
 Please install it if you don't have.

+**NOTE**: No available provider "alicloud" plugins are compatible with the Terraform version 0.12.x yet.
+Please install **0.11.x** version.
+(Jun.
+27, 2019)

 It enables us to create cloud resources effectively.
 Also, it enables us to manage the cloud infrastructure with files.
 Terraform configuration files contain the information of cloud resources and the architecture, and also Terraform saves the state of cloud resources in files after it applys changes.

+This tutorial was checked with the following enviroinment:

+* macOS High Sierra: 10.13.4
+* Terraform: 0.11.11 (with plugin for provider "alicloud" (1.46.0))

 ## Step 1-1 - Create a front-end application